Kyle-Kyle/buy-buy/Frontend/README.md

 # Front end :blush:
 ## Notice
-1. Please load mainController.js in the first place on every individual pages and add the mainController to the ngApp of that page
+1. Please load mainController.js on every individual pages in the first place and add the mainController to the ngApp of that page
+2. Add profile_update.html for user profile updating
-2. To view `index.html` or other pages, run `../Backend/test_index.js` on nodejs, then visit [localhost:8081/index.html](http://localhost:8081/index.html) on your browser
+3. To view `index.html` or other pages, run `../Backend/test_index.js`(this has been deleted from repo, you can save and use it locally) on nodejs, then visit [localhost:8081/index.html(/otherpage.html)](http://localhost:8081/index.html) on your browser
 ## Working schedule
 - [ ] Finish all UI before 3-27
 - [ ] Finish interfaces before 4-3